exegesis-js/exegesis/docs/Options.md

 This option is ignored if `onResponseValidationError` is not set.
 If `onResponseValidationError` is set, the default is true.

+## treatReturnedJsonAsPure

+If true, then when a controller returns a JSON object, exegesis will call `context.res.pureJson(val)` to set the body of the response.
+If false, exegesis will call `context.res.json(val)`.
+See `onResponseValidationError()` for a discussion about the difference between these.

+This defaults to false, but in a future release it will default to true.

 ## allErrors

 If set, then when encountering a validation error Exegesis will return